Peter Gregson (engineer): Professional experience

-He has been non-executive director of Rolls-Royce Group plc (2007–12), and been a Consultant to Alcan International and Johnson & Johnson Orthopaedics (1986–2004).
-He has served EPSRC in many capacities including as Chair of Postgraduate Training Packages (2000) and the academic representative on the User Panel (2004–06).
+Gregson was non-executive director of Rolls-Royce Group plc (2007–12), and a consultant to Alcan International and Johnson & Johnson Orthopaedics (1986–2004).
+He served EPSRC in many capacities including as chair of Postgraduate Training Packages (2000) and the academic representative on the User Panel (2004–06).
 He was a member of the DTI/OST Materials Foresight Panel (1997–99) and Council of CCLRC (2004–06).
-He has served the Institute of Materials, Minerals and Mining in many roles including as Chair of the Alloy Design Committee (1991–92), Chair of the Metal Science Committee (1992–93), member of Materials Strategy Commission (1997–99) and Light Metals Division (2000 -2002);
+He has served the Institute of Materials, Minerals and Mining in many roles including as chair of the Alloy Design Committee (1991–92), chair of the Metal Science Committee (1992–93), member of Materials Strategy Commission (1997–99) and Light Metals Division (2000 -2002);

-He has served on the Council of the Royal Academy of Engineering (2005–08) and as Chair of Membership Panel 4 (2006–09);
+He served on the Council of the Royal Academy of Engineering (2005–08) and as chair of Membership Panel 4 (2006–09);

-He has contributed to the Strategic Leadership Consultations of the Windsor Leadership Trust, the Harvard University Programme for University presidents and the American Council on Education Fellows Programme.
-He has served on the Steering Committee of the US/Ireland R&D Partnership (2005–10), the Northern Ireland Economic Development Forum (2006–10) and Council of CBI Northern Ireland (2008–13).
+He contributed to the Strategic Leadership Consultations of the Windsor Leadership Trust, the Harvard University Programme for University presidents and the American Council on Education Fellows Programme.
+He served on the Steering Committee of the US/Ireland R&D Partnership (2005–10), the Northern Ireland Economic Development Forum (2006–10) and Council of CBI Northern Ireland (2008–13).

-Gregson was appointed Chair of the Henry Royce Institute in December 2021.
+Gregson was appointed chair of the Henry Royce Institute in December 2021.